jayden-mosley/2FA/README.md

 ## How does 2FA work?
 Google Authenticator is a TOTP-based 2FA app that generates 6-digit codes every 30 seconds using a shared secret key and the current time.
 When logging in, users enter this code along with their credentials.
 The server, knowing the same key, verifies the code using TOTP (HMAC-SHA1).
 This method is secure, phishing-resistant, and works offline.
 Python’s pyotp library follows the same standard, making it easy to integrate into applications.

+## Future development
+This 2FA code is for testing, but in real applications, this would be a security risk to show codes in UI.
+Instead, codes should be used via authentication apps like Google Authenticator.
+To make it industry-ready, we could secure secrets in a backend, enforce HTTPS, use authentication APIs (e.g., Firebase/Auth0), and support hardware security keys for stronger protection.